NicolasRyjou/PersonalProject/README.md

-# PersonalProject
+# Personal Project
-This is all of the software and data I am using in my Personal Project (SAIS 2020-21)
+This is the software for the flask website.
+The website has a database for different functions.
+It will be hosted on pythonanywhere.com.
+It be able to handle requests.